awhitehouse1/DS4002-Project-1/README.md

 ## Section 2: A Map of your documentation
 In our repository, there are folders for the data, scripts, and output.
 In the data folder, there is the original Amazon Product Review data source.
 - In the data folder:
-  - amazon_reviews: the original data source
+  - amazon_reviews.csv: the original data source
+  - amazon_reviews_with_compound_scores.csv: contains the compound sentiment scores for each review, along with its positive, negative, and neutral sentiment score
+  - DataAppendix.pdf: includes tables, figures, and other descriptive statistics about the data
 - In the scripts folder:
   -  EDA1_3.ipynb: code used for exploratory data analysis, written in a python notebook
   -  EDA.pdf: code used for exploratory data analysis, written in R